 Custom SSO - (custom single sign-On) Oath2.0 integration:

-You supply us with /authorize, /token and /user URLs, client_id and client_secret based on the Oauth2 protocol;
+You supply us with /authorize, /token and /user URLs, clientid and client_secret_ based on the Oauth2 protocol;

 We supply you a list of return_URLs, and optionally IP addresses for a whitelist;